A Perfect Park Day: Spring in Yellowstone

 On our return trip, Mud Volcano beckons.
 Two thousand pound bull bison rest in the steam of thermal features that gurgle and boil.
 If we have time, we’ll stop at Artist Point to see the Lower Falls swollen with snowmelt.
 Each spring day in Yellowstone is different, but always remarkable.
 Without fail, we return tired and happy after a full day.

 When visiting Yellowstone in early spring, it’s important to be prepared for almost any kind of weather.
 While days can be warm and sunny, cold weather and late-season snow are common.
 Limited services are available, and not all roads are open, so be sure to check opening dates and road conditions before you travel.
-The Mammoth Hot Springs Hotel opens April 26, and is a great base for early spring adventures to both the park interior and the Northern Range.
+The Mammoth Hot Springs Hotel opens in late April, and is a great base for early spring adventures to both the park interior and the Northern Range.

 Jenny Golding is the founding editor of A Yellowstone Life and writes from her home at the north entrance to Yellowstone in Gardiner, Montana.